Introduction & Theoretical Underpinnings

 The following understandings drive the principles presented in this book:

-- Teaching and learning in a fully asynchronous online delivery mode is fundamentally a communications challenge caused by transactional distance (Moore, M., 1993).
-What is gained in distance education in terms of reach is hampered by a loss of semantic richness in asynchronous communication compared to the semantic richness of face-to-face communication (Daft, R. L., R. H. Lengel, 1986).
+- Teaching and learning in a fully asynchronous online delivery mode is fundamentally a communications challenge caused by the effects of transactional distance (Moore, M., 1993).
+What is gained in distance education in terms of reach is hampered by a loss of semantic richness in asynchronous communication compared to the semantic richness of face-to-face communication (Daft, R. L., Lengel, R. H., 1986).

 - Each form of communication, e.g. text, image, video, audio, interactive multimedia, has inherent strengths and weaknesses to convey information compared to other forms of communication (Kozma, 1991), though these differences are not deterministic.
 Context, purpose, audience, rhetorical impact, professional competency, and feasibility are considerable factors in the decision to select a certain form of communication for instructional media instead of another.

-- The design of information itself is both analog (analogous to that which it represents) and digital (symbolic)(Wilden, A., 1972) which requires cognitive effort to decode and interpret.
-Information, as a design, is engaged with by humans experientially (Dervin, B., 2003).
+- The design of information itself is both analog (analogous to that which it represents) and digital (symbolic)(Wilden, A., 1972) which requires cognitive effort by learners to decode and interpret.
+Information, as a design, is engaged with experientially (Dervin, B., 2003).
 This suggests that the character of information and the sensory experience of it should be a consideration in how it is conveyed as instructional media.

-- Information, conveyed through communication, is an ingredient in human sensemaking amidst continual cognitive movement towards overcoming a gap, solving a problem, or improving one’s condition (Case, 2007, Dervin, 2003).
+- Information, conveyed through communication, is an ingredient in human sensemaking amidst continual cognitive movement toward overcoming a gap, solving a problem, or improving one’s condition (Case, 2007, Dervin, 2003).
 The human brain – a pattern recognition machine – processes sensory information with an urgency to make sense of it according to existing patterns of information in longterm memory and the immediate situation in which the learner encounters new information (Foreman-Wernet, 2003).
+Therefore, it is critical to think of the flow of information within the learner’s narrative context (past history, present moment, future goals, constraints, power structures, etc.) of solving a particular problem or overcoming a stopping point.

 Dr. Brenda Dervin’s Sensemaking Methodology

-Dervin’s decades of research into sensemaking centers around the description of human agency, emotion, communication, and behavior in situations that involve seeking information to close gaps that impede their cognitive movement towards solving a problem.
-Dervin’s model of humans as information seekers, sensemakers, and sensegivers, aligns well with the proposition that teaching and learning online is fundamentally a communications challenge.
+Dervin’s decades of research into sensemaking centers around the description of human agency, emotion, communication, and behavior in situations that involve seeking information to close gaps that impede their cognitive movement toward solving a problem.
+Dervin’s model of humans as information seekers, sensemakers, and sensegivers, aligns well with the proposition that teaching and learning online, as a semantically thin environment, is fundamentally a communications challenge.

-Readers are directed to review the most digestible summary of the history of sensemaking in Naresh Kumar Agarwal’s “Making sense of sense-making: tracing the history and development of Dervin’s Sense-Making Methodology” (2012).
-Dervin’s collected works in “Sense-Making Methodology reader: Selected writings of Brenda Dervin” (2003) describes the foundation narrative of sensemaking as a metatheory and methodology.
+Readers are directed to review the most digestible historical summary of sensemaking in Naresh Kumar Agarwal’s “Making sense of sense-making: tracing the history and development of Dervin’s Sense-Making Methodology” (2012).
+Dervin’s collected works in “Sense-Making Methodology reader: Selected writings of Brenda Dervin” (2003) describe the first principles of sensemaking as a metatheory and methodology.

 Below are key takeaways adapted from Dervin’s work that are valuable in understanding the perspective of learners involved in fully online asynchronous learning: